 Cornell University – Ithaca, NY

 The largest of the Ivy League Universities, Cornell has its own ZIP code and is so large that during the summer months, Ithaca, NY changes from city to town status.
-With two gorges, Cornell’s campus is one of the most striking and being in central New York, there’s an abundance of scenic beauty to take in, from Watkins Glen to the shores of Cayuga Lake.
+With two gorges running through it, Cornell’s campus is one of the most striking university.
+Being in central New York also means that there’s an abundance of scenic beauty to take in, from Watkins Glen to the shores of Cayuga Lake.
 Ithaca is easily reached from many cities around the Northeast.

 Nearby colleges: Ithaca College and Wells CollegeShare this post: